Chart Color Schemes

 Age

-The median age in Williamstown is 45 years, which is significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+The median age in Williamstown is 45 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
 Compared to Greater Melbourne, Williamstown has a higher proportion of residents aged 55-64 (16.2%) but fewer residents aged 25-34 (7.1%).
-According to the 2021 Census, the age group 75 to 84 grew from 5.0% to 6.9%, while the 15 to 24 cohort increased from 11.8% to 13.2%.
+According to the 2021 Census, the age group 75 to 84 increased from 5.0% to 6.9%, while the 15 to 24 cohort rose from 11.8% to 13.2%.
 Conversely, the 5 to 14 cohort declined from 14.1% to 12.7%, and the 45 to 54 group decreased from 16.7% to 15.4%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Williamstown's age structure.
-The 75 to 84 age group is projected to grow by 69%, reaching 1,830 people from the current 1,084.
-Notably, the combined age groups of 65 and above will account for 64% of total population growth, reflecting Williamstown's aging demographic profile.
-In contrast, both the 0 to 4 and 35 to 44 age groups are projected to see reduced numbers.
+By 2041, demographic projections show significant shifts in Williamstown's age structure.
+The 75 to 84 age group is projected to grow by 61% (adding 693 people), reaching a total of 1,828 from the previous count of 1,134.
+Notably, the combined age groups of 65 and above will account for 73% of the total population growth, reflecting Williamstown's aging demographic trend.
+In contrast, both the 25 to 34 and 0 to 4 age groups are projected to decrease in number.